Philosophy and Aims

 We begin our language teaching with investigations, games and outside learning.
 We use a wide variety of strategies and materials, among them CDs; video and DVD extracts; drama and role-play; posters; brochures; games and puzzles, as well as basic writing exercises.

 Block 1 (Year 7) pupils are taught French, as a continuation from their work in the Groups (Years 4-6).
-In Block 2 (Year 8), pupils continue with French and have an introductory lesson of Spanish once a week.
-German, Mandarin and Russian are available as private tuition.
+In Block 2 (Year 8), pupils continue with French and have a weekly lesson of Russian in the Christmas term, German in the spring term and Spanish in the summer term, all in preparation for language choices in Block 3.

 Head of Department: Liv Burnett-Armstrong